Shoelaces As Seen In The News

 Wicked winds knocked the old tree to the ground.
 It had died years ago, but it was never cut down because of its

-All of the shoes were gone, but there were two pairs of laces – one turquoise, the other white – strung around the branch.
-And what looked like a black handkerchief was actually a pair of Victoria Secret panties."
+All of the shoes were gone, but there were two pairs of laces – one turquoise, the other white – strung around the branch."

 Smashed vases go back on display

 "Three 17th Century Chinese porcelain vases accidentally smashed when a museum visitor tripped are back on public

 They were smashed into hundreds of pieces when Mr Flynn tripped over his shoelace."

 Ian's Comment: See also the original story further below.

 "Hillary Clinton was reminded Tuesday that even an undone shoelace can somehow be tied to the health care issue.